TopicalTom/Shoppies/README.md

 By passing this id prop all the way down to the child RemoveButton component, I am able to determine the current movie that is selected, and therefore which movie needs to be removed as a listing.
 Using the [filter array method](https://www.w3schools.com/jsref/jsref_filter.asp) I compared the IMDBid values stored in a user's local storage to the nominee IMDBid value to return an array of movie nominations that weren't the current selection.

-This adjusted array was then first set in local storage as the new stored array before being set as the new global nominations array using the useContext hook to update other areas in the app.
+Now the question is why did I use filter here, when I used find before when trying to do a similar action while checking for already existing movie nominations?
+The reason for this is because "find" stops after the first value is found while "filter" returns an array of values.
+This key difference enabled me to quickly filter out the value I wanted to remove and in the next step set the adjusted array as the new local storage array to be used in updating other areas of the app.

 <br />